Ecom-Delhivery deal: A lifeline for one, a power move for the other

 The fall of a former front-runner

 Once a formidable player in e-commerce logistics, Ecom Express has seen its fortunes dwindle in FY24.
 Shipment volumes rose just 10%, revenue growth stagnated at 2% (₹2,609 crore), and net losses widened by 40% to ₹255 crore.
-A key vulnerability was its over-dependence on a single client — Meesho — which reportedly contributed nearly half of its revenues.
+A key vulnerability was its over-dependence on a single client—Meesho—which reportedly contributed nearly half of its revenues.
 As Meesho transitioned to its in-house logistics arm Valmo, the impact on Ecom was swift and severe.

 “Over-reliance on a single client is always risky.
 When the dynamics shift, there’s little room to recover,” Meena points out.